PoliteGirl/question/README.md

 Node provides child_process module which has the following three major ways to create a child process.

 * exec − child_process.exec method runs a command in a shell/console and buffers the output.
 * spawn − child_process.spawn launches a new process with a given command.
 * fork − The child_process.fork method is a special case of the spawn() to create child processes.

-### Q : clustering in node.js
+### Q : Clustering in node.js
-A : The cluster module provides a way of creating child processes that runs simultaneously and share the same server port.
-Node.js runs single threaded programming, which is very memory efficient, but to take advantage of computers multi-core systems, the Cluster module allows you to easily create child processes that each runs on their own single thread, to handle the load.
+A : In the context of Node.js, a cluster refers to a mechanism for parallelizing and distributing the load of a Node.js application across multiple processes, taking advantage of multi-core systems.
+The cluster module in Node.js provides an easy way to create child processes (workers) that share the same server port.
+Each worker runs on a separate core, allowing the application to handle more concurrent connections and distribute the processing load.

-The Node.js Cluster module enables the creation of child processes (workers) that run simultaneously and share the same server port.
-Each spawned child has its own event loop, memory, and V8 instance.
-The child processes use IPC (Inter-process communication) to communicate with the parent Node.js process.

 Having multiple processes to handle incoming requests means that several requests can be processed simultaneously and if there is a long-running/blocking operation on one worker, the other workers can continue handling other incoming requests — your app won't have come to a standstill until the blocking operation completes.

+In the context of Node.js, a cluster refers to a mechanism for parallelizing and distributing the load of a Node.js application across multiple processes, taking advantage of multi-core systems.
+The cluster module in Node.js provides an easy way to create child processes (workers) that share the same server port.
+Each worker runs on a separate core, allowing the application to handle more concurrent connections and distribute the processing load.

+Key components and concepts related to Node.js clusters:

+* Master Process:

+The main Node.js process is known as the master process.
+It manages the creation and termination of worker processes and handles communication between them.
+The master process typically listens for incoming connections and then distributes those connections among the worker processes.

+* Worker Processes:

+Worker processes are spawned by the master process using the cluster.fork() method.
+Each worker runs its own instance of the Node.js event loop, effectively utilizing multiple CPU cores.
+Workers can handle incoming requests independently, improving the application's concurrency and overall performance.

+* Communication:

+The master and worker processes can communicate with each other using inter-process communication (IPC) channels.
+Communication is often used to share common resources, distribute tasks, or notify the master process about worker status.

+* Load Balancing:

+The built-in cluster module provides a basic form of load balancing by distributing incoming connections among the available worker processes.
+Load balancing ensures that each worker is handling a roughly equal number of requests, optimizing the utilization of system resources.

 ```
 var cluster = require('cluster');